 Jack Ma in an interview recalled people’s reaction when he mentioned Alipay to them.
 He says,

-With 400 million registered users, Alipay is China’s largest mobile payment company currently.
+With over 500 million registered users, Alipay is China’s largest mobile payment company currently.
 There are speculations that it could topple over PayPal and if it does, one should not be surprised.
 Led by a true hero, Jack Ma is ruling China and may soon, with his determination and vision, may rule the industry worldwide.

 Walt Disney: Producer and Entrepreneur